Athul0491/DevSpace/README.md

 $ npm run dev
 ```

-### Note: The project is still under development, some features may not work yet.
+### Note: This project is still under development, some features may not work yet.
 Thank you!